nilsrenner/Microelectronic-Circuit-Design-MCD/004_Real_Circuits/README.md

 | 003_version_second_output_stage | OTA with extra Amplifier| Contains a linkwitz riley crossover based on the basic OTA without the enable circuit.
 There is an extra output amplifier added to it in order to achive more gain |

 ## linkwitz-riley crossover with the basic OTA from Prof. Pretl
-This version of the linkwitz-riley crossover is based on the Basic OTA from Prof. Pretl.
-There are no modifications, besides the sizing, done to it.
-This design is the starting point for an own OTA design.
+This version of the Linkwitz-riley crossover is based on a unmodified version of the basic OTA from Prof. Pretl.
+This version is the starting piont of the design for real circuit.
+This version is the first attempt to design a Linkwitz-Riley crossover based on a real OTA.

+### Schematic and sizing of the used OTA

+### Testbenches
+In order to properly test the OTA and the Linkwitz-riley crossover multiple testbenches are used.
+Each Testbench has a different purpose.
 ![Top level testbench of the linkwitz riley crossover based on the basic OTA from Prof. Prelt](./001_version_basic_ota_pretl/pictures/top_tb_linkwitz_riley_basic_ota.png)